NethermindEth/docs/docs/get-started/migrating-from-geth.md

 ---
+title: Migrating from Geth
-sidebar_position: 4
+sidebar_position: 3
 ---

-# Migrating From Geth

 To migrate from Geth to Nethermind there are few conditions which should be met to ensure seamless and quick transition.